GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/GPIO/GPIO.md

 multi-pin selection; the driver is responsible for converting those masks to pin indices before codec staging or decoding.

-For input pull-up/pull-down, write the staged `ODR` pull state before exposing the new `CNF=10` input-pull configuration in `CRL/CRH`.
+For input pull-up/pull-down, program the output-latch pull state before exposing the new `CNF=10` input-pull configuration in `CRL/CRH`.

 ## STM32F1 Mode/CNF Rule